OITWPsupport/boise-state-woocommerce-customizations/README.md

-# Boise State Woocommerce Customizations
+# Boise State WooCommerce Customizations
 Applies fixes and customizations to Boise State sites using Woocommerce with the Storefront theme:
 1. Hides some product information that's not useful in our implementations.
 1. Hides the form used to sort the catalog display.